 The Company assesses potential impairments to its long-lived assets, which includes property and equipment, whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of an asset is measured by a comparison of the carrying amount of an asset group to its estimated undiscounted future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset group exceeds its estimated undiscounted future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+Recoverability of an asset is measured by a comparison of the carrying amount of an asset group to its estimated undiscounted future cash flows expected to be generated by the asset.
+If the carrying amount of the asset group exceeds its estimated undiscounted future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Shop-level assets are grouped together for the purpose of the impairment assessment.
 Due to unfavorable operating results at certain shops, the Company assessed the related assets for impairment for the fiscal years ended 2010, 2011 and 2012 and the 26 weeks ended June 24, 2012 and June 30, 2013.
 The fair value of the shop assets was determined using the discounted future cash flow method of anticipated cash flows through the shop's lease-end date using fair value measurement inputs classified as Level 3.
 Level 3 inputs are derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
 The Company used a weighted average cost of capital to discount the future cash flows.
-The Company recorded an impairment charge of \$2.9 million, \$0.4 million and \$0.2 million for the fiscal years 2010, 2011 and 2012, respectively, and \$0.1 million and \$0.1 million for the 26 weeks ended June 24, 2012 and the 26 weeks ended June 30, 2013, respectively, which is included in impairment and loss on disposal of property and equipment in the consolidated statements of operations.
+The Company recorded an impairment charge of \$2.9 million, \$0.4 million and \$0.2 million for the fiscal years 2010, 2011 and 2012, respectively, and \$0.1 million and \$0.1 million for the 26 weeks ended June 24, 2012 and the 26 weeks ended June 24, 2012 and the 26 weeks ended June 30, 2013, respectively, which is included in impairment and loss on disposal of property and equipment in the consolidated statements of operations.
 As a result of Hurricane Sandy, the Company recorded a charge of \$0.8 million related to the disposal of assets damaged by the storm.